EZRA-DVLPR/MachineLearning-Comp542/README.md

 ## group_proj

 A group project where me and my groupmate are working on the same dataset and problem, but are working with different algorithms.
+Isaiah will work with SVM and Joycelyn will work with CNN.
-Together we are doing a Binary Image Classification on Cats vs Dogs & Pandas
+Together we are doing a Binary Image Classification on Cats vs Dogs & Pandas.